Basil Pesto

 Instructions

-- Add the Parmesan cheese and process until pine nuts are finely ground.
+• Add Parmigiano cheese and salt, and process until pine nuts are finely ground.

-- Add basil leaves, lemon juice, salt and pepper to the food processor.
+• Add basil leaves, garlic, lemon juice, and pepper to the food processor.
 Process until basil is finely chopped.

-- Alternatively, you can slowly pour the oil down the food processor chute with the motor running.
-Do not process more than 20 to 30 seconds as the olive oil may turn bitter.
+• Alternatively, you can slowly pour the oil down the food processor chute with the motor running.
+Do not process more than 10 to 15 seconds or the olive oil may turn bitter.

 Notes